varvet/godmin/README.md

 $ rails plugin new admin --mountable
 ```

-Add it to your Gemfile:
+Add it to the application's `Gemfile`:
 ```ruby
 gem "admin", path: "admin"
 ```

-Mount it in your `config/routes.rb`:
+Mount it in the application's `config/routes.rb`:
 ```ruby
 mount Admin::Engine, at: "/admin"
 ```

-Add the godmin gem to your engine's gemspec, `admin/admin.gemspec`:
+Add the godmin gem to the engine's gemspec, `admin/admin.gemspec`:
 ```ruby
 s.add_dependency("godmin", "~> 1.0.0")
 ```